samuelmendespy/samuelmendespy/README.md

 ## What I'm Looking For:

-I am excited about the opportunity to contribute to a company like **Aurum**, which values **autonomy**, **responsibility**, **collaboration**, and **continuous learning**.
-I am eager to work in an environment that fosters **transparency** and **innovation**, where I can use my skills to build scalable web applications, collaborate with multidisciplinary teams, and contribute to the growth of the company.
+I am seeking an opportunity to contribute to a company that values responsibility, collaboration, and continuous learning while maintaining an organized environment.
+I am eager to apply my expertise in building scalable web applications, collaborating with teams to support the company's growth and success.

 ## Let's Connect!

-If you are looking for a developer who is committed to delivering high-quality, secure, and scalable solutions, I'd love to connect!
+If you are looking for a developer who is committed to delivering solutions, I'd love to connect!

 *   [LinkedIn](https://bit.ly/linktosmpy)